hansb001/smarthome/README.md

 $ cd xxxxxx
 Note: For Raspberry Pi users, details on accessing the command line can be found in the remote access documentation if not connecting with a screen and keyboard.

+# Step 3 Build your smart home and set up application

+here you can find all instructions to build the smart home: https://wiki.keyestudio.com/KS0085_Keyestudio_Smart_Home_Kit_for_Arduino

+You first get an introduction of all the part of the complete set.
+Then you start with downloading the Arduino software, needed to program the micro controller.
+The instructions are based for a Windows, but instructions for Mac are similar.
+DRIVER FOR MAC NEEDED??
+CHECK
+Then to check if you can connect with the Arduino, you use a example skech to test connectivity.
+Next step is to install needed libraries for two of the components: LED display and the servo's. after doing this, you are good to go!
+The tuturial then continues with a description of all the components and some sample code to test. there is also a good explanation of the every peace of code available.
+The last step before assembling the wooden house and the components, is to connect your IOS or Android device to the Bluetooth Module.
+You have to dowhnlaod an app, with this app you can control and start/stop some of the components.
+Later on in this code pttern you will build an alternative for this.

+If the house is asseblemd you need to connect all the wires from the components to the expansion board, a table is available to conenct the cpmponents to the right ports.
+When this is done, it is time to upload the code to control all the components, which is avialable in the last step of the tutorial.

+When this is uploaded, you can test all the different compenents one by one to see if they are connected in the right way.

+FYI, I did not connect the servo form the window in the right way: it opens when the water sensor gets activated....